 Meet and greet for June 2016 artist in residence Seza Bali.

-An honourarium of $100 will be provided to each ambassador
+An honourarium of $100 will be provided to the ambassador

-MAWA is looking for ambassadors to welcome participants of MAWA’s Artist in Residence program to the Winnipeg artistic community.
+MAWA is looking for one more ambassador to welcome participants of MAWA’s Artist in Residence program to the Winnipeg artistic community.
 Each artist will be traveling nationally or internationally to stay in the MAWA apartment for self-directed residencies.
 They will be using the time and space to further their artistic practices through research, reflection, networking and production.

-The MAWA residency program is intended to increase dialogue between our geographical community—Winnipeg—and the art world beyond; to create networking opportunities for women artists; and to provide an oasis in which women artists can do whatever they need to do in order to move their practices forward.
+The MAWA residency program is intended to increase dialogue between our geographical community—Winnipeg—and the art world beyond; to create networking opportunities for women and non-binary artists; and to provide an oasis in which these artists can do whatever they need to do in order to move their practices forward.

 Duties of the ambassador will include: